Skip to main content UVA Health logo of UVA Health

 Diagnosing Brugada Syndrome

-His condition is known as Brugada syndrome, which can be passed down from parent to child.
+Adrian had Brugada syndrome, a genetic conditionpassed down from parent to child.
 Doctors originally thought Chance had long QT syndrome — the most common type of genetic heart defect seen in the U.S. There are several types of LQTS, and one was similar to Chances’ condition, in which a low heart rate during sleep or rest can be the trigger.

-With LQTS, there is a lengthening of the time it takes for the heart to fire off a contraction and recover electrically.
-Chance’s EKGs (electrocardiograms) that record a heart’s electrical activity were normal.
+With LQTS, there is a lengthening of the time it takes for the heart to contract and recover electrically.
+Chance’s EKGs (electrocardiograms)showed his heart’s electrical activity was normal.

 “People with Brugada and LQTS can have a normal EKG, making it really difficult to determine,” says Rohit Malhotra, MD, a UVA cardiac electrophysiologist who specializes in heart rhythm disorders.